pisabarro-group/DYME/README.md

 ## Running Workers

-Worker nodes reside in the .sif container called `dyme_node.sif` created during installation.
-The container can run either as MD node, or as savenger node.
-The container is fully **portable**.
-It can be copied to remote servers, HPC partitions or shared locations.
+Worker nodes reside in the .sif container called `dyme_node.sif`, created during installation.
+The container can run as MD node or as savenger node.
+This container is fully **portable**.
+It can be copied to remote servers, HPC partitions or shared locations for ubiquitous access.

-- You will need Apptainer (or Singularity) on servers to launch a worker node
+- You will need Apptainer (or Singularity) for your devices to launch worker nodes
-- You can run both nodes (MD and scavenger) on the same server by booting 2 separate containers
+- You can run both node types (MD and scavenger) on the same server by booting 2 separate containers
-- The container can run manually (from the console) or using a queue manager (i.e. SLURM)
+- Container can be run manually (from the console) or using a queue manager (i.e. SLURM)
 - SLURM batch files must be crafted by the user for their respective HPC environment

 ### Tip:
-DyME includes a wrapper script (**launch_node.sh**) to facilitate deployment.
-Keep in mind the script requires the .sif container to be located in the same directory.
+DyME ships a wrapper script (**launch_node.sh**) to facilitate worker node deployment.
+Keep in mind the script requires the .sif container to be on the same directory, unless the internal path is changed.

-The .sif file can be copied to a shared location.
-If so, modify the variable **$SIF_IMAGE** inside the script so that it points to the full path to the file.
-This way the wrapper will work from any server within your environment.
+For example, the .sif file can be copied to a shared location.
+If so, modify the variable **$SIF_IMAGE** inside the script to the full path to the file.
+This way the wrapper will worker nodes from any server within your environment.

 The syntax to use the wrapper is: